panoply/esthetic/readme.md

 </div>
 ```

-# Inline Formatting
+### Inline Formatting

 Prettify provides inline formatting support via comments.
 Inline formatting adopts a similar approach used in linters and other projects.
-The difference is how inline formats are expressed.
-You can direct Prettify to be apply formatting rules to an entire file by annotation the top of the document with an inline format comment.
+The difference is how inline formats are expressed, in Prettify you express formats using inline annotation at the top of the document.

-### HTML Comments
+#### HTML Comments

 ```html
 <!-- @format: forceAttribute: true, indentLevel: 4 -->
 ```

-### CSS, SCSS or LESS Comments
+#### CSS, SCSS or LESS Comments

 ```css
 /* @format: forceAttribute: true, indentLevel: 4 */
 ```

-### JavaScript, TypeScript Comments
+#### JavaScript/TypeScript Comments

 ```javascript
 // @format: forceAttribute: true, indentLevel: 4
 ```

-### Liquid Comments
+#### Liquid Comments

 ```liquid
 {% comment %}